Strider64/Miniature01282021/README.md

 # Website Development & Design
 Created by John Pepp on February 1, 2021

-Redoing my whole website to bring it up-to-date with the latest practices and methods.
-It will feature a Content Management System (CMS) that will feature the capability to upload/resize images.
-The website uses PHP with Object-Oriented Programming (OOP), Vanilla JavaScript, HTML 5 and CSS3 using grids.
+Updated on March 24, 2021

+A responsive website that deals with photography and website development using the latest coding practices.

+#Website Development and Photography
+I am a photographer and a website developer that uses no framework or library.
+I use HTML5, CSS3 and Vanilla JavaScript for the client side using grids/flex to make for a fluid changeable style.
+I use PHP and Object-Oriented Programming for the server side so I can incorporate a fully functional Content Management System (CMS) where the owner or system administrator can change the content with ease.
+The website will look great on a smartphone, tablet or a PC/Mac computer as I use responsive design.
+I can also incorporate Ajax (Fetch) that will make for a seamless experience for people using the website.
+Feel free to check around this website and if interested just use the contact page and I will get back to you as soon as I can.

 # An Active Record Design Pattern
 My Main Website based off a tutorial that I am following, but switching from mysqli to PDO as I feel that is